 Let me introduce to you fried dandelion flowers.
 Dredged in seasoned batter and fried until golden brown, this recipe gives those weeds you once thought were a pain in the you know what to actually having a purpose!
 Dandelion flowers are also rich in nutrients like vitamin A & C, protein, calcium, and iron.
 On top of that, they help aid digestion, keep skin healthy, and boost your immune system.
 Pretty cool for a pesky weed, right?

 However, there's one thing to keep in mind before you start picking your flowers for fried dandelion blossoms.
-You want to make sure they have not been sprayed by pesticides or your family dog.
-Once you can be sure that your yellow flowers are free from those things, you can start picking and then whip out your fry pan!
+You want to make sure they have not been sprayed by pesticides, herbicides, or your family dog.
+Once you can be sure that your yellow flowers are free from those things, you can start picking and then whip out your fry pan and make these delicious pan-fried fritters.

 In a medium bowl, combine the flour, kosher salt, and black pepper.
 Feel free to season this up as much as you like.
 You can add fresh or dried herbs like oregano, parsley, basil or seasoned salts and mixes.
-Also, if you like the flavor of cornmeal, try substituting flour for cornmeal.
+Also, if you like the flavor of cornmeal, try substituting all-purpose flour for cornmeal or even breadcrumbs.

 Next, crack a few large eggs in a small bowl and mix with a fork or whisk.
 Dip each dandelion flower in the egg mixture and then toss in the seasoned flour or cornmeal mixture.
 Set aside while you heat up your cast iron skillet.